habi/EAWAG-manuscript/manuscript.md

 By extracting both the peaks and the peak widths of the gray values along both the horizontal and vertical direction of the MIP (generated above) we robustly detected the position of the otoliths in the datasets.
 The robust detection is supported by suppressing a small, configurable part of each region, i.e. the front and back, top and bottom or the flanks.

-Figure  @fig:otolither shows the visualization of the process.
+Figure @fig:otolithextraction shows the visualization of the process.
 The colored horizontal and vertical bars in each of the directional MIPs denote the found peak location of the two appropriate values.
 The white bars show the mean of the to detected positions, which was used for extracting the otoliths from the original datasets.
 Making use of the `dask` library facilitated efficient access to all the data on disk and writing out small, cropped copies of the datasets around the otolith positions.